-The public-private partnership among the State Department, the World Wide Web Foundation, and tech companies including Google Inc. (GOOG), Microsoft Corp., Yahoo!
-Inc., Intel Corp (INTC)., and Cisco Systems Inc (CSCO)., aims to give more people in developing countries access to the Web.
+The public-private partnership among the State Department, the World Wide Web Foundation, and tech companies including Google Inc. (GOOG:US), Microsoft Corp., Yahoo!
+Inc., Intel Corp (INTC:US)., and Cisco Systems Inc (CSCO:US)., aims to give more people in developing countries access to the Web.
 It could also open new markets for Silicon Valley.

 “We’re going to help the next billion people come online,” Clinton said, before moving on to talk about clean cook stoves for women in poor nations.

 Only a quarter of people in developing countries are online, compared with three-quarters in developed nations.
 If the U.S. helps change that imbalance, the credit will go in part to Ann Mei Chang, a former senior engineering director at Google who joined the State Department in November 2011 as an adviser on technology and women’s issues.
 She now lives in Nairobi, Kenya, a city Google Executive Chairman Eric Schmidt has called Africa’s soon-to-be Silicon Valley.

 Kenya has some of the fastest, cheapest Internet access in Africa thanks to government investment in technology, low taxes on hardware and software, and policies discouraging communications monopolies.
 Chang spends her time teaming up diplomats with U.S. technology companies and nonprofit groups to figure out how other countries can follow Kenya’s example.

 In many developing countries, Internet service is far more expensive than most workers can afford, in part because computers, phones, modems, and software are often taxed as luxury goods.